bkader/Skada-WoTLK/README.md

 - Bars are more fancy, colored by not only class but also spell school colors.
 - Bars display icons for both players and spells (_spell tooltips as well for the latter_).
 - Under consistent development thanks to WoTLK community and their feedbacks.
+- An annoying number of options available for more advanced players.

 ## Modules